Yoast/plugin-grunt-tasks/README.md

 Type: `String`
 Default value: `''`

-The json file base object for the target to be in.
+The JSON file base object for the target to be in.

 #### options.target
 Type: `String`
 Default value: `''`

-The target to replace the version string in.
+The child of the options.base object to replace the version string in.

-#### options.target
+#### src
 Type: `String`
 Default value: `''`

+The source JSON file to set the version in.

 ### Usage Examples